 San Giovanni Castle, Saint John’s Fortress or the Fort of St Ivan, whatever variation or language of its name, is one of the absolute highlights of Kotor and once you get even a small bit of the way up you’ll see why.
 The views back down over the terracotta roofs and maze-like streets of the old town are incredible.
 The huge cruise ships docked in Kotor are dwarfed by the surrounding mountains and it really gives you an idea of just how vast and enormous the Bay of Kotor is.
 You can see all the way over to Perast and you can even make out the butterfly or angel shape of the inner part of the Bay.

-The trail along the old walls, or the Road to the Fort of St Ivan, is rocky an uneven in parts and there’s even a tiny church, the Church of Our Lady of Remedy on the way up.
+The trail along the old walls, or the Road to the Fort of St Ivan, is rocky and uneven in parts and there’s even a tiny church, the Church of Our Lady of Remedy on the way up.
 Taking inspiration from Dubrovnik, Kotor has introduced an entry fee to access the walkway up to San Giovanni Castle from within the Old Town.
-When we visited it was €8 per person so it’s not bank breaking and the views are incredible from the top.
+When we visited it was €8 per person so it’s not bank-breaking and the views are incredible from the top.
 It doesn’t take very long maybe half an hour to forty minutes depending on how fit you are, or how many photos you stop to take for the ‘gram!

 We did hear afterwards that there is a trail up that you can access for free if you don’t want to pay.
-To access this path, take the North Gate out of the old town and head right down that street and then take this path that follows the river bank on the right-hand side until you cross the river and see a zigzagging path ahead.
+To access this path, take the North Gate out of the old town and head right down that street and then take this path that follows the riverbank on the right-hand side until you cross the river and see a zigzagging path ahead.
 This is part of the Ladder of Kotor and it links up with the trail to Saint John’s Fortress after the 23rd switchback and you’ll be going back down to the Church of Saint John and then Kotor Fortress.
 We didn’t walk this way, though we wish we had, so we can’t be sure there won’t be a payment implemented from this side as well.
 Whichever way you choose to go – the views are equally impressive!

 Tip: Wear comfortable shoes and bring some water.
 Try to do this walk early or later in the day if it’s very sunny as there isn’t much shade on the way up.
 Early in the day, the light will be better for photos.
 If you want to catch sunset, then go in the evening but you’ll be shooting into the setting sun.